engedy/spammy.permission.site/README.md

 # spammy.permission.site
-Testing site that is known to send unsolicited notification permission requests.
+Testing site that is classified by the on-demand Safe Browsing check as one that is known to send unsolicited notification permission requests.